cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/runtime.md

 ```

 {% callout title="Check the docs!" %}
-Each Workertown service has a different set of required values to satisfy their
+Each Workertown service has a similar but different set of required values to
-`RuntimeResolver` type.
+satisfy their `RuntimeResolver` type.

 Read the docs for the service you're using to see what options are available.
 {% /callout %}